hingham/graphql-wrap-restapi/README.md

 `args` in the resolver functions are the arguments you provide the query and can be used to filter information from the database, or hit to correct end point.

 Each field in the `typeDefs` has to be resolved with a resolver function that returns an object.
-The object resolved must have all the fields as specified on the type object in the typeDefs.
+The object/array of objects resolved must have all the fields as the specified type object typeDefs.

-On the client side, you must provide a root field, and then specify the fields you would like returned.
+A `root` field is a field that nests other fields.
+While all properties must be available on the server side, the client can choose to query one or all of those subfields.